Siddharth-Pagidi/Fallout-Four-Theme-For-Powershell/README.md

 ## Setting Up The Code
 1. After opening up the file, scroll down to the "list" section inside of "profiles".
-2. Paste the following code in the "list" section list and edit the parts that you want that are shown:
+2. Paste the following code in the "list" section list and edit the parts that you want that are shown: (If the comments are giving errors, feel free to remove them.)

 ```json
 {